alphagov-mirror/govuk-developer-docs/source/manual/alerts/email-alert-api-app-healthcheck-not-ok.html.md

 also imply the threshold is too low if a large number of emails have been sent out due to a content change.

-### Status updates (status_update)

-This means that we haven’t received status updates from Notify on some emails and it’s been 72 hours since the emails were sent out.
-This could mean there is a problem with our system, or there could be a problem with Notify.

 ### Subscription contents without emails (subscription_content)

 This means that there are subscription contents being created without emails